Little Feat: 2012 and beyond

-On September 16, 2020, the band released a video rerecording of the 1975 Lowell George song Long Distance Love.
-The video introduced a new band lineup with Tony Leone known for his work with Levon Helm and Phil Lesh joining on drums in place of Gabe Ford.
+On September 16, 2020, the band released a video rerecording of the 1975 Lowell George song "Long Distance Love".
+The video introduced a new band lineup with Tony Leone, known for his work with Levon Helm and Phil Lesh, joining on drums in place of Gabe Ford.
 Levon Helm's daughter Amy guested on backing vocals - she and Leone had previously played together in Ollabelle.
-A new song, the first in eight years, When All Boats Rise, was released in late October 2020.
+A new song, the first in eight years, "When All Boats Rise", was released in late October 2020.

+The album Sam's Place, an album of blues standards, was released in May 2024, with percussionist Sam Clayton providing lead vocals on every song.
+The opening track, "Milkman", was co-written by Clayton, Sharrard and Tackett, with lyrics provided by Clayton's wife Joni.

+In May 2025, the band released their first album of new material in 13 years, titled Strike Up the Band.
+A track from the album, "Too High to Cut My Hair", written by Sharrard and Tackett and sung by Sharrard, was released as a single, along with a humorous video featuring group members at a hairdressing salon.

 Legacy

-Some of the prominent musicians and bands to play and record the music of Little Feat include Phish, The Black Crowes, The Byrds, The Bridge, Garth Brooks, Jackson Browne, Bob Dylan, Steve Earle, The Flying Burrito Brothers, Emmylou Harris, Taylor Hicks, Ron Holloway, Keisuke Kuwata, Nicolette Larson, Nazareth, Robert Palmer, The Radiators, Bonnie Raitt, Linda Ronstadt, Seatrain, John Sebastian, Richard Shindell, Carly Simon, Mick Taylor, Van Halen, Joe Walsh, Bob Weir, Phil Lesh, Sam Bush, Coco Montoya, Vince Herman, Inara George, Stephen Bruton, Widespread Panic, Warren Haynes and Gov't Mule, Blackberry Smoke, Jimmy Buffett, Anders Osborne and Gregg Allman.

-In 2008, Little Feat reached their 20th anniversary as a once-again active band, and with just one lineup change since 1988.
-Jimmy Buffett has been an enthusiastic booster of the band for many years and his private record label was partnered with Feat's Hot Tomato Records to produce the CD Join the Band.
-Released in mid-August 2008, the album features collaborations with Buffett, Dave Matthews, Emmylou Harris, Bob Seger, Béla Fleck, Brooks & Dunn, Chris Robinson (Black Crowes), Vince Gill, Mike Gordon (Phish), and Inara George.